vitalyakc/akivacap/docs/LenderPool.md

 ### withdrawTo

 Function is aimed to adjust the total dai, deposited to contract, with the goal
+         Admin can refund some amount of dai tokens to pooler, but no more than pooler's balance can be called only when pending

 ```js
 function withdrawTo(address _to, uint256 _amount) public nonpayable onlyAdmin onlyStatus